La Parisienne (fresco)

-The sacral knot worn at the back of the neck seems to indicate that she is a priestess or even a goddess.
-Archaeological researches in Minoan palaces, cemeteries and settlements has brought to light a multitude of objects related to beautification.
-Edmond Pottier gave her the name as he felt she resembled a contemporary woman from Paris.
+One of the reasons critics argued for the fragment being changed too much was that Minoan women did not wear make-up and that this too was one of Gillierion's changes, but archaeological researches in Minoan palaces, cemeteries and settlements has brought to light a multitude of objects related to beautification.
 It seems that there were beautification areas in the palaces of Knossos, Zakros and Pylos.
 These beauty objects were used during the whole Aegean Bronze Age.
 By using these objects, the Minoan ladies highlighted the red lips and the white of the face.
 In the fresco of the Parisienne, the use of black for emphasizing the form of the eyes and red for the lips can clearly be seen.

+Proposed recreation of the Camp stool fresco (La Parisienne third from left upperfield) Archaeological Museum of Heraklion.